me-anuragg/react-erp-system/README.md

 ## 🔒 Authentication Note

-This project currently uses **mock login tokens** for demonstration.
+The system currently uses a **mock login token** for demonstration.
-For real-world usage, replace with a backend API (Node, Django, Laravel, etc.).
+You can easily replace this with a real backend later (Node.js, Django, Firebase, etc.)

 ---

-## 📈 Future Enhancements
+## 📈 Future Improvements

-* Real API integration
+* Backend API integration
-* Role-based module access
+* Role-based permissions
-* Purchase module
 * Invoices module
+* Chart visualizations
-* Charts & analytics
+* Pagination & filters
-* Pagination
+* Better responsive sidebar
-* Search across all modules

 ---

 ## 🤝 Contributing

-Feel free to fork this repo, create a branch, and submit PRs.
-Suggestions are welcome!
+Pull requests and suggestions are welcome.
+Fork the project → create a branch → submit PR.

 ---

 ## 📄 License

-MIT License — free to use and modify.
+MIT License – free to use & modify.

+---